AryanAhadinia/AryanAhadinia/README.md

 ### Starting Point

 I've started programming at age 15 at Allameh Helli Tehran High School.
-A [graphical Hanoi towers solver](https://github.com/AryanAhadinia/hanoi/) was my first non-toy programming artifact at 2016-2017.
-I came across that code years after and decided to record it on my GitHub.
+A [graphical Hanoi towers solver](https://github.com/AryanAhadinia/hanoi/) was my first programming artifact at 2016-2017 that was not ultimate learning toy. 😅

 ### Contact